 The theme of this year's meeting will be digital teaching and learning in the biosciences, bioethics and current issues in higher education.
-The provisional programme is now available.
+The full programme is now available.

 This HUBS-funded workshop will be held at the University of York.
 Further information can be found online, download a poster.

 This London meeting focused on the pertinent topic of 'Brexit and the Biosciences: Research Impact, Partnerships and Funding'.

 The two-day spring meeting at Leicester explored academic integrity, designing out plagiarism and the TEF.

 This HUBS-funded workshop was held at the University of East Anglia.